A delicious warm banana bread pudding, topped with a decadent coconut caramel sauce. A great way to use up past their prime bananas!

-- In a medium bowl, combine the eggs, half & half, coconut milk, vanilla and salt.
+In a medium bowl, combine the eggs, half & half cream, coconut milk, vanilla and salt.
 Whisk to combine thoroughly.

-- Grease your roasting dish.
+Grease your baking dish.
 Place 1/3 of the bread cubes in the bottom of the dish.
 Sprinkle 1/2 of the banana/brown sugar mixture over top.
 Add another 1/3 of the bread cubes.
 Sprinkle with remaining banana mixture.
 Top with remaining bread cubes.
 (You may not need all of them.
 Just fill vessel to near the top, but not to the top.
 Allow 3/4-1 inch growing room).
 Pour egg/cream mixture over top until it almost reaches the rim of the roaster.
 It may not all fit.
-Reserve any extra to top up.
+Reserve any extra to top it up later.
 Press bread down with a fork, so that it compresses a bit and is mostly covered with liquid.
 Cover with plastic wrap and set aside for 15-20 minutes.
-If liquid level has dropped due to the bread absorbing it, top it up with reserved cream mix, cover and refrigerate until ready to put on the BBQ or bake.
+If liquid level has dropped due to the bread absorbing it, top it up with reserved cream mix.
+If making ahead, cover and refrigerate until ready to bake.

-- To toast the coconut: Spread coconut on a baking sheet and bake in a pre-heated 350° F. oven for 8-10 minutes, or until golden brown.
+To toast the coconut: Spread coconut on a baking sheet and bake in the pre-heated 350° F. oven for 8-10 minutes, or until golden brown.
 Watch closely!
 Remove to a bowl and allow to cool.

-- Allow to stand for 5 minutes (it will deflate somewhat as it cools).
-To serve, top warm pudding with a scoop of vanilla ice cream and lots of the Coconut Caramel Sauce.
+Allow to stand for 5 minutes (it will deflate somewhat as it cools).
+To serve, top warm pudding with lots of the Coconut Caramel Sauce.